Laser Treatment for Sciatica

 How Much Does Laser Treatment for Sciatica Cost in India?

 The real costs of laser treatment for sciatica vary based on the number of sessions needed, the provider’s fees, and your location.
 Each session may cost anywhere between INR 500 to INR 1500.
 Although the upfront cost may seem high, it’s important to consider the long-term benefits, such as reduced reliance on medications and avoidance of surgery.
-It is an investment towards good health.
+It is an investment in good health.

 Session Costs & Packages